open-telemetry/opentelemetry-collector-contrib/receiver/huaweicloudcesreceiver/README.md

 - `no_verify_ssl`: A boolean flag indicating whether SSL verification should be disabled.
 Set to True to disable SSL verification.

+- `access_key`: The access key needed for CES authentification.
+Check `Huawei Cloud SDK Authentication Setup` section for more details.

+- `secret_key`: The secret key needed for CES authentification.
+Check `Huawei Cloud SDK Authentication Setup` section for more details.

 The following settings are optional:

 - `initial_delay`: The delay before the first collection of metrics begins.
 This is a duration field, such as 5s for 5 seconds.